Ayushburman/Introduction-to-Psychology/Psychology_research3.md

 imperfections of existing artificial intelligence, this manuscript summarizes

-and clarifies that artificial intelligence system combined with cognitive psychology is the research direction of artificial intelligence.
+and clarifies that artificial intelligence system combin psychology is the research direction of artificial intelligence.
 It aims to

 promote the development of artificial intelligence and give computers